 Uber Early Bird = $390 until 17 December

-All lunches and dinners (made with love) and high quality dormitory style lodge accommodation is included in the full camp price.
+All meals (made with love) and high quality dormitory style lodge accommodation are included in the camp price.

 Drum hire is $10, reservations essential.

 Lots of great dancing, drumming, morning yoga sessions, delicious food, and lovely accommodation!!
 Get amongst it!!

 8pm-9pm Dance (Beg/Int) w/Jenny

 Opportunity to casually hang out and/or jam after the program finishes for the night, drumming needs to finish by 10pm, but quieter instruments like mbira and ngoni can continue peacefully later into the night.